igrmk/treemap/README.md

 [![Coverage Status](https://coveralls.io/repos/igrmk/treemap/badge.svg?branch=master)](https://coveralls.io/r/igrmk/treemap?branch=master)
 [![GoReportCard](http://goreportcard.com/badge/igrmk/treemap)](http://goreportcard.com/report/igrmk/treemap)

-`TreeMap` is a generic sorted map that uses red-black tree under the hood.
+`TreeMap` is a generic key-sorted map.
+It uses red-black tree under the hood.
 This is [gotemplate](https://github.com/ncw/gotemplate) ready package.
-You can use it as a template to generate sorted map with specific key and value types.
+You can use it as a template to generate a sorted map with specific key and value types.
 See example folder for an illustration of generating a map with `int` key and `string` value.
-The package is useful without generation as well.
+The package is useful without a generation as well.
-It uses `interface{}` for both a key and a value in this case.
+It uses `interface{}` type for both a key and a value in this case.
 Iterators are designed after C++.

 ### Usage